 the project of rehabilitating a much denigrated tradition in the history of philosophy." pp.605-606.

-- Brower Jeffrey E., and Guilfoy Kevin, eds.
+Brower, Jeffrey E., and Guilfoy, Kevin, eds.
+2004.
 The Cambridge Companion to Abelard.
-Cambridge: Cambridge University Press, 2004.
+Cambridge: Cambridge University Press.

-- Brumberg-Chaumont Julie.
-"Sémantiques Du Nom Propre: Sources Anciennes Et Discussions Médiévales À L'époque D'abélard."
-Histoire Épistémologie Langage
+Brumberg-Chaumont, Julie.
+2007.
+"Sémantiques Du Nom Propre: Sources Anciennes Et Discussions Médiévales À L'époque D'Abélard."
+Histoire Épistémologie Langage no.

 desquels elle construit une sémantique originale, qui culmine avec l'oeuvre d'Abélard.
 Cette approche inédite, fondée sur une réélaboration des relations entre substance, qualité, signification et

 nomination pose essentiellement la question du rôle de la qualité particulière, souvent appelée « platonitas » et pensée comme une collection d'accident, dans la signification des noms propres de

 matérielle (notée TEM) en soulignant son incapacité à répondre à la question du sujet d'inhérence des propriétés constitutives, qu'il s'agisse de l'espèce (et donc, des différences spécifiques) ou

 Christianum" 85; R. Thomas: Die meditative Dialektik im "Dialogus inter Philosophum, Iudaeum et Christianum" 99; R. Peppermüller: Exegetische Traditionen and theologische Neuansätze in Abaelards